Liliesleaf – Rivonia Museum and heritage site.

 - Storeroom: Various documents and circulars were found in the storeroom, many of these in Nelson Mandela’s handwriting.
 Radio transmitter components were found and linked to radio freedom, however Walter Sisulu stated during the Rivonia trial that no broadcasts were ever made from Liliesleaf.

 - Farm workers accommodation: All workers were arrested during the raid.
-Detained without trial, until the Rivonia took place and were coerced into giving evidence against the accused.
+Detained without trial, until the Rivonia took place and were subsequently coerced into giving evidence against the accused.

 - Nelson Mandela’s room.
 Nelson Mandela lived at Liliesleaf for almost 2 years, under the pretext of being the houseboy and using the name of a former client, David Motsamayi.
 Wearing blue overalls, as was the uniform of a black male servant.